-An air bag supplements a correctly fastened seat belt.
-However, it is not intended as a substitute for the seat belt.
-Air bags provide additional protection in the event of an accident.
+An air bag complements the correctly fastened seat belt.
+It is no substitute for the seat belt.
+The air bag provides additional protection in applicable accident situations.

 Not all air bags are deployed in an accident.
-The various air bag systems work independently of each other (\triangleright page 55).
+The different air bag systems function independently from one another (\triangleright page 56).

-There is, however, no system available today that can completely rule out injury or death.
+However, no system available today can completely eliminate injuries and fatalities.